 Property, such as real estate or a business, can be owned by more than one person as either a tenancy in common or joint tenancy.
 These have different treatments in the distribution of an estate when one of the owners dies.

 In a tenancy in common, the deceased's share of the property becomes part of the deceased's estate.
-A joint tenancy, however, usually carries with it the right of survivorship where the deceased's share will be transferred to the other surviving joint tenant(s).
+However, a joint tenancy usually carries with it the right of survivorship where the deceased's share will be transferred to the other surviving joint tenant(s).

-As people age and begin to do their estate planning, a common strategy is to share ownership of an asset in joint tenancy with another person, quite often adult children.
-This is typically done to avoid the need for probate or to simplify the administration of their estate.
+As people age and begin to do their estate planning, a common strategy is to share ownership of an asset in joint tenancy with another person, often adult children.
+This is typically done to avoid the need for probate or simplify their estate administration.
 But it can, in some cases, lead to estate litigation after death.
-For example, if one of the children receives an asset under joint tenancy, the other children may question whether that asset was really intended to be a gift to that child.
+For example, if one of the children receives an asset under joint tenancy, the other children may question whether that asset was intended to be a gift to that child.

 The current legal treatment was confirmed in 2007 by the Supreme Court of Canada.
-If the transfer of property to an adult, independent child was made with no consideration in return, the child is presumed to have held the property in trust for the estate, and the property will become part of the estate, distributed according to the deceased's will.
+If the transfer of property to an adult, independent child was made with no consideration in return, the child is presumed to have held the property in trust for the estate.
+The property will become part of the estate, distributed according to the deceased's will.

-The onus is on the child to provide evidence that the parent's intent was to transfer the property as a gift.
-This can be very difficult to prove to the court but, if successful, that child will retain ownership.
+The onus is on the child to prove that the parent's intent was to transfer the property as a gift.
+This can be challenging to prove to the court, but the child will retain ownership if successful.

 Quantum Meruit & Unjust Enrichment Claims